First, check with your instructor!

-Wikipedia is a free online encyclopedia containing millions of articles.
+Wikipedia is a free online encyclopaedia containing millions of articles.
 Anyone can write and edit the articles.
 It's a great place to start looking for information, but it's usually not acceptable as an information source for academic work.

 Ask your instructor if Wikipedia is appropriate for your assignment!